mozilla-releng/balrog/docs/source/admin_api.rst

 ****

 Updates the named Release with the data given.
-The "blob" field is updated with the new one instead of being completely overriden.
+The "blob" field is updated with the new one instead of being completely overridden.
 If the Release does not exist, it is created.
 The following parameters are supported: